rennokki/rennokki/README.md

 ### 👋 Henlo, I'm Alex Renoki.

-I'm working on free, open-source projects.
-Because I got too much free time. 👦
+I'm working on free, open-source projects, because the community is awesome! 👦

 I'm also providing dedicated support for Laravel, Kubernetes and cloud infrastructure (AWS, Google Cloud Platform). **[See the entire stack and schedule a meeting ➡](https://renoki.org)**